My Mother always told me I was creative, and so it came to be. Surprise.

 My Mother was a domestic science teacher, and taught me the ‘correct way’ to do blanket stitch, make perfect button holes and the neatest of continuous strip openings.
 One summer, when she was too busy.
 I cut up all my clothes, in the hope of remodelling them.
 I made garments to stand up in, but not sit down in, and learned much about three dimensions and pattern making.

 I had four delicious boy babies, and was a very contented Mother.
-At that time we all sewed all the clothes, spun wool, wove mats, batiked anything and everything, patched and mended.
+At that time, we sewed all the clothes, spun wool, wove mats, batiked anything and everything, patched and mended.

 In the early 80’s, in order to have time out (from an over-long visit by overseas relations) I went to Joan Beattie’s Fabric art class.
 I was electrified, finding out that my art could be constructing a large woman hiding in a fridge eating doughnuts, or a self portrait escaping domestic life on a fabric motorbike.